 One of the easiest ways to get off track is by ignoring portion sizes.

-Always read labels to learn what a true portion size is.
+Always read labels to learn what a correct portion size is.
 Otherwise, you might end up eating double the calories that you think you are.

 Pay attention to serving sizes when eating at home (and at restaurants, too), so you can avoid overindulging.
 One good trick is to serve smaller portions on smaller plates ... you'll trick yourself into thinking you're eating more!